Habita Monterrey

 Planning a Stay

 The hotel's address at Vasconcelos 150 Ote. in San Pedro Garza García positions it in the eastern stretch of the Valley corridor, accessible from Monterrey's General Mariano Escobedo International Airport via a drive that typically runs under forty minutes depending on traffic conditions in the metro.
 San Pedro Garza García operates as a separate municipality within the Monterrey metropolitan area, and the Valle district in particular functions as a self-contained destination: most of the dining, shopping, and cultural venues a guest would want are within walking distance or a short rideshare.
-Booking details including rates and availability are leading confirmed directly with the property, as specific pricing information is not published in the EP Club database.
-For a broader orientation to the neighbourhood's dining and hospitality options, see our full San Pedro Garza García restaurants and hotels guide.
+Booking details including rates and availability are best confirmed directly with the property.

 Cost Snapshot